Adrianjewell91/duet-/README.md

-TODO: Lets try to get hitomi and me to play in the same chat.

-Test two way playing, hopefully with Hitomi or Matt Slaughter.

-Implement Cory's keyboard.
-    - check for vol === 0 first, then the number.
+TODO:

 Set up a multi instrument calibration - have the user set up a function that determines noteOn notes off logic.

+Refactor to use classes and make this thing more readable.

+Create sessions:
+Ideally, each session is it's own connection string.

+Have both the jam session for a single person

+and have the overlord feature to see all sessions

-Make some kind of loading for when all the sockets are connected.
+Make some kind of loading signal for when all the sockets are hooked up.

-Find out the PORT on Heroku and other ports too.
-Get sessions working.
-    Start a session
-    Join a current session:

-    /session/:id

-Have a nicer css layout. - add a nice picture and a background video later.

-Figure out how to write a calibration function for multiple instruments;
-Do something like:
-    Calibrate your instrument:
-        Play one note
-            Capture the events

-Handle multiple initialization attempts.

-Add some calibration for new midi instruments.
+Add reconnection options?

 Really pin down the sound, and do a good job with it (remove the cycles)
     - Overtones series